Get your child an NZ passport when born overseas

 Once you turn 16, you apply for citizenship as an adult.

-Citizens by descent can travel on an NZ passport and are entitled to live here indefinitely, but they can not pass on NZ citizenship to any children they have outside NZ.
+Citizens by descent can't pass on NZ citizenship to any children they have outside NZ.

 Getting an NZ passport